stoufexis/twitz/README.md

 following: https://dev.twitch.tv/docs/authentication.
 This information will be used to initially authenticate with twitch, afterwards, the tokens will be automatically refreshed whenever they expire.
-The `channels` provided are the channels that are going to be observed for events
+The `channels` argument refer to the channels that are going to be observed for events.

 * A layer of the `LocalStorage` service.